Jumpoutbush/rsa-lvas/README.md

 # rsa-lvas
-RSA Locally Verifiable Aggregate Signature
+RSA Locally Verifiable Aggregate Signature and The PKI System Based on This